Powerlearnproject/se-assignment-day-2-git-and-github-TheEmmaIhezie/README.md

 5. After creating the repository, you can clone it to your local machine by finding the green "Code" button on the repository's main page, which provides the URL to clone the repository.
 Use the `git clone [URL]` command in your terminal to clone the repository to your local machine.
 6. Once the repository is cloned, you can start working on your project by navigating into the cloned repository using the `cd` command in your terminal.
 You can then add files, write code, and create your project structure.
 7. When you make changes or add new files, you'll need to stage them, commit them with a meaningful message, and push them back to GitHub using the `git add .`, `git commit -m "message"`and `git push origin main` commands, respectively.

+Important decision to be made during the process
+1. Branching Strategy: Choose a branching model to use, such as Git Flow, GitHub Flow, or another.
+2. Repository Structure: Decide how to organize files and directories within the repository.
+3. Licensing: Pick an appropriate license that aligns with your preferences for how others can use your code.

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?